OneIdentity/safeguard-api-tutorial/spp1-introduction/README.md

 Because it is a secure, hardened appliance, all of the functionality of SPP is exposed only through the SPP API.
 There is no direct console access.
 There are no backdoors.
-There no special internal interfaces that only One Identity can use.
+There are no special internal interfaces that only One Identity can use.
 All of the functionality that you see in the SPP UI is presented based on interactions with the SPP API.